-The board of directors has affirmatively determined that each of Dr. Alan Colman, Dr. Edward Futcher, Mr. Guy Innes and Dr. Habib Skaff are independent directors under the rules of the NYSE MKT.
+The board of directors has affirmatively determined that each of Drs.
+Colman, Futcher and Skaff, as well as Mr. Innes, is an independent director under the rules of the NYSE MKT.
 In addition, the members of the Audit Committee are independent directors pursuant to the heightened independence criteria for members of Audit Committees set forth in SEC rules.